DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/gertruda.md

 ## If Doru Was Destroyed
 She knows before the party can explain.
 Something in their faces.

 She doesn't cry in front of them.
 She says: "Thank you for telling me.
-Was it — was he — " They will have the answer to this from Month 1.
+Was it — was he — " They will have the answer to this from Module 1.
 She needs to hear it.

 She carries grief with quiet dignity.
 She does not blame anyone.
 She goes home to the Village of Barovia and takes over her household.
 She visits Doru's grave regularly.